 This seminar paper holds significant theoretical and practical implications.
 While the research may primarily involve a conceptual review, its findings can serve as a valuable foundation for further research in the field of crisis leadership, especially in the context of the ongoing COVID-19 pandemic.
 Additionally, the insights generated from this study can offer practical guidance to organizational leaders and decision-makers, helping them navigate the complex challenges posed by the pandemic and contribute to the well-being and resilience of their employees.
 As organizations continue to adapt and respond to the evolving impact of COVID-19, this research seeks to bridge the gap between theory and practice, ultimately contributing to more effective leadership in times of crisis.

-CHAPTER 2
+CHAPTER II: ????
+See format

 Theoretical Review